OSGeo/gdal/doc/source/drivers/vector/gmlas.rst

--  either the result of the processing of the schemas was stored as the 4 \_ogr_\* metadata tables in the source dataset by using the EXPOSE_METADATA_LAYERS=YES open option when converting the source .xml),
+-  either the result of the processing of the schemas was stored as the 4 \_ogr_\* metadata tables in the source dataset by using the :oo:`EXPOSE_METADATA_LAYERS=YES` open option when converting the source .xml),
--  or the schemas can be specified at creation time with the INPUT_XSD creation option.
+-  or the schemas can be specified at creation time with the :dsco:`INPUT_XSD` creation option.

 By default, the driver will "wrap" the features inside a WFS 2.0